DataDog/integrations-extras/lambdatest/README.md

 ## Setup

-All configuration happens on the Lambdatest Dashboard.
+All configuration happens on the LambdaTest Dashboard.
 See the [LambdaTest-Datadog integration][1] setup documentation.

 ### Configuration

 Here’s how you can track incidents in Datadog with LambdaTest:

 1. Log in to your LambdaTest account on the LambdaTest website.